 All camping is coordinated by the Cairns Show Association.
 Contact via phone 07 4042 6611, fax 07 4031 3671, or email [email protected]

-- All day exhibitors must park on Quigley St.
+- Parking is available on Quigley St.

 - The section in front of the clubhouse is reserved for exhibitors will limited mobility.